2021 - Celtic Connections

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 1 - Head northwards with suitable stops for lunch and refreshments.
+Day 1 - Head northwards for the big drive to Scotland with suitable stops for lunch and refreshments.
 Arrive at your hotel in Stranraer this evening for your 2-night stay, ready for your first evening meal together.
 DBB

 Day 2 – Galloway Showcase – Experience the very best of wonderful Galloway.
 The day starts with a visit to Logan Botanic Gardens, Scotland’s most exotic garden.
 Due to the location’s almost subtropical climate, Logan is a paradise for plant treasures form South and Central America, Southern Africa and Australasia. walk through groves of eucalyptus and palm trees or stand in the shade of awesome giant rhubarb-like gunnera.
 Onwards to Kitchen Coos & Ewes at High Airyolland Farm for a unique guided experience of Highland Cows (Coos) and sheep in their natural environment.
 Tour the farm in a purpose-built passenger trailer before enjoying a delicious cream tea.
 Then it’s back to Stranraer.